Don't Wait to DOUBLE Your Impact to Help Families in Need!

 • Forgiveness is returning to God the right to take care of justice.
 By refusing to transfer the right to exact punishment or revenge, we are telling God we don’t trust him to take care of matters.

 • Forgiveness is not letting the offense recur again and again.
-Forgiveness means we don’t have to tolerate, nor should we keep ourselves open to, lack of respect or any form of abuse.
+Forgiveness means we don’t have to tolerate, nor should we keep ourselves open to, a lack of respect or any form of abuse.

 • Forgiveness does not mean we have to revert to being the victim.
-Forgiving is not saying, “What you did was okay, so go ahead and walk all over me.”
+Forgiveness is not saying, “What you did was okay, so go ahead and walk all over me.”
 Nor is it playing the martyr, enjoying the performance of forgiving people because it perpetuates our victim role.

 • Forgiveness is not the same as reconciling.
 Forgiveness means we can forgive someone even if we never can get along with him again.